MaxPleaner/Marktplatz/README.md

+## What is this

+While this was primarily build as a learning excercise, my goal was to end up with something that's at least a little interesting and potentially useful.

+First a user registers/logs in, then they are connected to the server via Websockets.
+Their location is sent to the server and subsequently pushed to all connected clients.
+All clients are updated with the locations of all other clients, and this location data is plotted on a Google Map.

+If a user clicks another user's icon on the map, a "profile box" pops up for the selected user.

+Users are able to edit their own profiles, and any change they make will be visiblle to all connected clients within 5 seconds.

+On 5 second intervals, users' locations are pinged to the server and all connected clients' see their maps update to show any change.

+## How was it built

+The server is written in ES6 Javacript, but can run on older platforms as well via [Babel](/https://babeljs.io/).

+There are two web servers running concurrently:
+  1. [Express.js](http://expressjs.com/) is the "main" server which connects to the database and serves HTML pages
+  2. [https://github.com/websockets/ws] provides a Websocket server

+[Sequelize](http://docs.sequelizejs.com/en/latest/) is a promise-based ORM used with Express.

+For the client, [Bower](http://bower.io/) is used as a package manager and the standard [HTML5 Websocket API](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API) is used.
+[Google Maps Javascript API](https://developers.google.com/maps/documentation/javascript/) is used along with [HTML5 geolocation](https://developer.mozilla.org/en-US/docs/Web/API/Geolocation/Using_geolocation)

 ## How to run this

 _Note that all the following commands should be run from within the repo's root directory.
 In other words, don't `cd` anywhere else before running them._